 Twitch Turbo: Users may watch and participate in real-time with their favorite streamers as they play games or communicate with their audience on sites like Twitch, and Twitch Turbo.
-You can start broadcasting on Twitch yourself if you have the right equipment and streaming software.
+You can start broadcasting on Twitch prime yourself if you have the right equipment and streaming software.
 If that’s not your thing, you can always sit back and watch live feeds from other broadcasters.

 However, one drawback with Twitch Turbo broadcasting is the advertisements.
 If you do not subscribe to a channel, video advertisements will appear at the beginning (and possibly throughout) of a live stream or recorded video.
-Twitch Turbo is the best way to avoid viewing advertising on Twitch.
+Twitch Turbo is the best way to avoid viewing advertising on Twitch prime.
 Everything you need to know about it is right here.

 What Is Twitch Turbo?

-Twitch Turbo is the only guaranteed way to stop Twitch advertisements.
+Twitch Turbo is the only guaranteed way to stop Twitch prime advertisements.
 It is available as a monthly subscription and disables practically all advertising during streaming.
 Aside from commercials offered during the broadcast by streamers, you will not see pre-roll video ads before or during a stream, nor will you see any form of on-page ads anywhere.

 While you can get this advantage by subscribing to broadcasters with a Twitch Prime (now Prime Gaming) or paid channel membership, it only applies when you’re watching their streams or videos.
 It disables advertising across all broadcasts, including those to which you are not subscribed or followed.

 It does more than just prevent advertisements.
 Subscribers receive a distinctive chat emblem that displays their subscription status in other channels.
-You also get two more Twitch to emote sets and the option to change the colour of your chat username.
+You also get two more Twitch prime to emote sets and the option to change the colour of your chat username.

 If you’re a Twitch broadcaster (rather than a spectator), you may save your previous broadcasts for 60 days, which is an increase over the 14 days granted to regular users.
 It is $8.99 per month on a monthly basis.
 If you wish to cancel Twitch Turbo, you may do so in your account settings.